JuanAlexis97/Sprint-Challenge-Applied-Javascript/README.md

 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your team lead.

 1. What is the DOM?
+The dom is the document object model, where you modify the document through js
 2. What is an event?
+    something that happens to the document
 3. What is an event listener?
+something that records an event then does somethind due to said event

-4. Why would we convert a NodeList into an Array?
+4. Why would we convert a NodeList into an Array? to be able to use arraymethods
 5. What is a component?
+its a small chunk of code that can be reused over and over again.
 ### Git Set up

 * [ ] Fork the project into your GitHub user account